1980 World Series: Background

 The Royals entered the league as an expansion team in 1969.
 They had early success under the leadership of Whitey Herzog, winning their division from 1976 to 1978, but lost each year to the New York Yankees in the American League Championship Series (ALCS), finally exacting revenge with a sweep of the Yankees in 1980.
 The Phillies had a strikingly similar run entering this Series, as they were also divisional winners from 1976 to 1978, but lost three straight NLCS: to the Cincinnati Reds in 1976, and the Los Angeles Dodgers in 1977 and 1978.
 In 1980, they finally triumphed, rallying on the road to eliminate the Houston Astros.

 Philadelphia Phillies

-The Philadelphia Phillies entered the decade as the only one of the original National League teams not to have won a Fall Classic.
-Born in 1883, the franchise had gone 97 years without a championship, and it felt to Philadelphians as if the team had languished under a cruel curse for its entire existence.
-Unlike the Boston Red Sox and Chicago Cubs, the Phillies did not have a nickname for their curse, such as the Curse of the Bambino” or “Curse of the Billy Goat.”

-For almost a full century, the Phightin’ Phils were simply a bad baseball team.
-Last place finishes piled up.
-They had made the postseason just five times in those 97 years, winning pennants in 1915 and 1950, along with three straight NL East titles in the mid-‘70s.
+The Philadelphia Phillies entered the 1980 season as the only original National League team not to have won a World Series.
+Established in 1883, the franchise had gone 97 years without a championship.
+They reached the postseason five times in those 97 years, winning pennants in 1915 and 1950, along with three straight NL East titles in 1976, 1977 and 1978.